VipinSirigiri/vizury-ios-sdk/README.md

 ### <a id="enable-gcm"></a>Enabling GCM

 Create a google project [here][create-project] if you don't already have one.
+Enter the `AppName` and `iOS Bundle Id`.
+The `iOS Bundle Id` should be same as your apps bundle identifier.

 ![createProject-1](https://github.com/vizury/vizury-ios-sdk/blob/master/resources/createProject-1.png)